tobias-weiss-ai-xr/opendesk-edu/docs/architecture.md

 [Nubus](https://www.univention.com/products/nubus/) is a unified Identity & Access Management, providing you with full control and digital sovereignty over your IAM processes and data.

-In openDesk Nubus is providing the management for user, groups and other IAM stored objects, as well as the portal, the Identity provider for Single Sign-On and federation scenarios and the
+In openDesk, Nubus provides the management required for users, groups and other IAM objects, as well as the portal, the Identity provider for Single Sign-On and federation scenarios.

 ## OpenProject (Project management)